-Vietnam is touted for its art, cultural and historic sites, but travelers are often surprised by how adventurous and active a trip to the country can be.
+Vietnam is touted for its art, cultural and historic sites, but when traveling to Vietnam, visitors are often surprised by how adventurous and active a trip to the country can be.
 With over 2,000 miles of coastline, towering mountains in the north (Fansipan rises 10,000 feet,) and bicycle-ready, flat land in the south, Vietnam is an active traveler’s dream.
 It offers a delightful mix of cultural excursions, adventure and physical activity.
-Regardless of your age and fitness level, you’ll find endless opportunities for exploring Vietnam’s natural wonders and meeting the local people.
+Regardless of your age and fitness level, you’ll find endless opportunities when traveling to Vietnam’s natural wonders and meeting the local people.

 Fortunately, modernization and improved infrastructure have made many remote regions in Vietnam accessible.
 True, that means more tourists are discovering these off-the-beaten-track places, but many are far from being overrun.